wink94/distributed-web-crawler/README.md

 To run the distributed web crawler, you need to run the main.py file.
 The program will automatically start the necessary number of instances of the node.py file and the Prometheus server.

-To run the program, open a terminal window, navigate to the project directory, and run the following command:
+To run the program, open a terminal window, navigate to the project directory, and run the following command (`Remeber to be in top level and not in code directory`):
 <br />
-`Remeber to be in top level and not in code directory`

 <br />
 `python code/main.py
 `